 The game is also groundbreaking in several areas, the biggest of these being level design and connection.
 Platformers before it typically had their levels linked only by a single hub world or overworld.
 In Banjo-Tooie however, most of the levels are interconnected in various ways.
 While there is still a hub world, players are able to cross between worlds themsevs, such as between Glitter Gulch Mine and Jolly Roger's Lagoon via water pipes, or between Terrydactyland and Witchyworld to grab some hamburgers.
 For certain jiggies cross travel is required.
 The biggest implementation of this is the train stations.
 There are train stations in most of the levels, which allow the player to hop on the train in one level, and choose which level to get off at (providing the player has found the station in that level first).

 Multiplayer and Extras

-There are a variety of things outside the single player adventure that are unlocked as you go.
+There are a variety of things outside the single player adventure that are unlocked as it progresses.

 Multiplayer consists of all the various mini-games that are played throughout the game, such as the Mayahem Kickball Tournament.
 Games such as the Ordnance Shootout and Chomper's Belly put the player in First-Person, with Kazooie acting as a gun (and firing eggs) to either kill players or hit targets.
 Other games play as they would normally, with human players in for computers.

-The game records all of the mini-games, boss battles, and cutscenes that you've gone through.
-You can then replay any of these standalone items at any time.
+The game records all of the mini-games, boss battles, and cutscenes that the player has gone through.
+They can then replay any of these standalone items at any time.

 Banjo the Bear